-A graduate student may not repeat Agnes Scott courses for which they earned an A, A-, B+ or B unless specifically allowed for that course.
+A graduate or post-baccalaureate student may not repeat Agnes Scott courses for which they earned an A, A-, B+ or B unless specifically allowed for that course.
 The last grade earned will be used in the calculation of the cumulative GPA but the original grade and repeated grade will appear on the transcript.
 A course repeated with a B- or lower grade will only count in the cumulative academic credit once.
 The repeat policy for courses with a B- or lower grade is only permitted when the course is repeated at Agnes Scott.
-Graduate students may repeat Agnes Scott courses for which an F was received.
+Graduate and post-baccalaureate students may repeat Agnes Scott courses for which an F was received.